5 Steps to Take If Someone Refuses Detox

 Step Four: Stick to Your Consequences

-• During the intervention, it is important that everyone decide together what they will do if the individual still refuses treatment.
-Perhaps you can all agree not to let the individual stay with any of you or that you will no longer provide them with money.
-You can have different boundaries based on your relationship with the person, but make sure they are ones you will stick with.
+- During the intervention, it is important that everyone decide together what they will do if the individual still refuses treatment.
+Perhaps you can all agree not to let the individual stay with any of you or that you will no longer give them money.
+You can have different boundaries based on your relationship with the person, but make sure they are ones you will stick with if they try to test your limits.

-• Ensure that your loved one understands the consequences and what will happen if they refuse detox.
-Then, do not go back on them for any reason—unless the individual gets help.
+- Ensure that your loved one understands the consequences and what will happen if they refuse detox.
+Then, do not go back on the consequences for any reason—unless the individual gets help.

-Consequences mean different things to different people, but just make sure your loved one knows what you mean if they still refuse to seek treatment.
+Consequences mean different things to different people, but just make sure your loved one knows what you will do if they still refuse to seek treatment.

 Step Five: Offer Your Support